 During the English Civil War in 1646 the castle survived an eleven-week siege, after which it was demolished by order of Parliament.
 The castle was rebuilt in the 19th century as a country house and from 1826 until 1921 the castle was the home of the Cornwallis-West family, members of Victorian and Edwardian high society.

 It was during this period that the castle played host to royalty – and intrigue and scandal.
-Lady Cornwallis-West, known as ‘Patsy’ to her friends, at just 16 years old became involved with Edward, Prince of Wales, later Edward VII.
-Her mother had also reputedly been involved in an affair with royalty, this time with Prince Albert, consort of Queen Victoria, which resulted in her being banished from court!
+At just 16 years old, Lady Cornwallis-West, known as ‘Patsy’ to her friends, became involved with Edward, Prince of Wales, later Edward VII.
+Her mother had also reputedly been involved in a royal affair, this time with Prince Albert, consort of Queen Victoria, which resulted in her being banished from court!
 Patsy had three children during her marriage to George Cornwallis-West although there were rumours that at least one of her children, George, was the illegitimate child of the Prince of Wales.

 Lady Cornwallis-West was famous for her high spirits, flirting and living life to the full.
 She is even said to have slid down the staircase at Ruthin Castle on a tea tray to amuse the Prince of Wales!
-Many members of high society were entertained at the castle including Lily Langtry (another mistress of the Prince of Wales, who because of his affairs was dubbed ‘Edward the Caresser’) and Lady Randolph Churchill, mother of Winston Churchill and later wife of Patsy’s son George Cornwallis-West.
+Many members of high society were entertained at the castle including Lily Langtry (another mistress of the Prince of Wales, who was dubbed ‘Edward the Caresser’ thanks to his many affairs) and Lady Randolph Churchill, mother of Winston Churchill and later wife of Patsy’s son George Cornwallis-West.
 Several of the Prince of Wales’ affairs were conducted at the castle.

 Ruthin Castle was the setting for the sex scandal that rocked British society during the First World War.
 Patsy embarked upon a passionate physical affair with Patrick Barrett, a wounded soldier who was billeted at the castle.
 Patsy asked senior members of the armed forces, including the Quartermaster-General, to promote her lover.
 However Barrett decided he wanted to end their relationship.
 Furious, Patsy then urged her friends in high places to return him to the Front although he was still medically unfit.